Microsoft’s cloud powers another surprisingly strong quarter

 The company said it took $33.7 billion in revenue for the quarter, a 12% improvement on the same quarter last year.
 FactSet analysts expected only $32.8 billion.
 Microsoft reported earnings of $1.71 per share (GAAP), up 50% from last year.
 Net income was $13.2 billion (GAAP), up from $8.9 billion last year.

 Almost all aspects of Microsoft’s business grew in the June quarter.
 Its Office 365 commercial business was up 31%.
 Its Dynamics 365 CRM software revenue grew 45%.
 LinkedIn revenue grew 21%.
+Surface hardware sales grew 14%.

 The biggest factor in the Microsoft’s performance was its commercial cloud services business, which grew 39% in the quarter.
+Microsoft CEO Satya Nadella said the business brought in $38 billion over the past year, at a 63% profit margin.

 “Microsoft is firing on all cylinders now, growing big in growing markets, and even managing growth in mature markets like PCs,” said Moor Insights & Strategy principle analyst Patrick Moorhead.
 “In the cloud, Microsoft is cementing its spot as the #2 provider in IaaS, PaaS, and SaaS services.”